Dear reader of ADxS.org, please excuse the disruption.

 • Management of daily life

-• Sequence of individual steps for multi-step activities
+• Order of priority of individual steps in multi-step activities

 • Attention deficit disorders